Toulouse: Metro

-Line C has existed since line A was completed.
+Actual Line C has existed since line A was completed.
 It is not VAL but an urban railway line operated by SNCF.
 It connects to line A at Arènes.
 Two other stations located in Toulouse are also served by line C. Lardenne, formerly named "Gare des Capelles", changed its name in September 2003 when line C opened.
 Le TOEC station opened on 1 September 2003 with the creation of line C, allowing an urban train service in Toulouse and close western suburbs.
+Since 2023, the service is now named Arènes-Colomiers train line to leave the name for the new metro line.

 Similarly, Line D runs south from Toulouse Matabiau to Muret.

 Tramway

-The tramway line T1 (operating since December 2010), runs from Beauzelle to Toulouse passing through Blagnac.
-All urban bus, metro and tram services are operated by Tisséo.
-Tramway line T2 is a branch of the first line serving notably Toulouse Blagnac airport.
+The Toulouse conurbation has two tram lines: